NushratJabenAurnima/Tree_BST_Problems/README.md

 ## Problem 5

-**Write a function that will compute the sum of leaf nodes in each level of a binary tree and will find the maximum among those.
+**Write a program that will compute the sum of leaf nodes in each level of a binary tree and will find the maximum among those.
 Considering the following example also show the steps executed by your proposed function.**